 How do we implement that Club Mission?
-Through Group Play, Pop-Up Tennis, Team Tennis, STPC Events, Drills, and Donations.
+Through Group Play, Pop-Up Tennis, Flex Leagues, Team Tennis, STPC Events, Drills, and Donations.

 STPC is an all-volunteer organization.
 All membership fees are used to provide tennis playing opportunities for our members and to support youth tennis programs with our annual contributions to three local non-profits serving kids (InnerCity Tennis, Fred Wells, and St. Paul Urban Tennis).
 These three organizations use tennis as a vehicle to teach positive values to youth.
 In addition, some of our members volunteer in those organizations.